Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-Lastly, we performed two sanity checks for the interpretation methods, as recently proposed by \citet{adebayo_sanity_2018} to test the overall scope and quality of their attributions.
-Specifically, \citet{adebayo_sanity_2018} propose two simple tests to ensure that the attributions resulting from an interpretation method are specific to the tested model and data, by testing how much its attributions change when applied to a model with the same architecture but random weights (the model parameter randomization test) and a model trained on a version of the training data with randomly permuted labels (the data randomization test).
-If the attributions of an interpretation method are dependent on the specific parameters of a model, it should produce attributions that are different when applied to the originally trained models and a model with random weights.
-If the attributions are similar, however, the interpretation method can be considered insensitive to the studied model and therefore not well-suited to capture the models' decision process.
-Similarly, if the attributions of an interpretation method account for the labeling of the data, then it should produce attributions that are different when applied to a model trained on the original dataset as well as a version of the dataset with randomly shuffled labels.
-If the attributions are similar, however, the interpretation method can be considered independent of the labeling of the data and therefore not well-suited to understand the model's learned mapping between these labels and the input data.
+Last, we performed two sanity checks for attribution methods, as recently proposed by~\citet{adebayo_sanity_2018}, to test the overall scope and quality of their explanations.
+Specifically,~\citet{adebayo_sanity_2018} propose two simple tests to test whether the explanations of an attribution method are specific to the tested model and data by testing how much the explanations change when the method is applied to a model with the same architecture but random weights (the model randomization test) or a model trained on a version of the data with randomly permuted labels (the data randomization test).
+If the explanations are dependent on the specific parameters of the model, they should differ between the originally trained models and models with random weights.
+If the explanations are similar, however, the attribution method can be considered insensitive to the studied model and therefore not well-suited to capture the models' decision process.
+Similarly, if the explanations of an attribution method account for the labeling of the data, it should produce explanations that are different between models model trained on the original dataset and models trained on a version of the data with randomly shuffled labels.
+If the explanations are similar, however, the attribution method can be considered independent of the labeling of the data and therefore not well-suited to understand the model's learned mapping between these labels and the input data.